Explainer: What's on the table for NATO at Vilnius summit?

 NATO had for decades seen no need for large-scale defence plans but with Europe's bloodiest war since 1945 raging just beyond its borders in Ukraine, it is now warning that it must have all planning in place well before a conflict with a peer adversary such as Moscow might erupt.

-Turkey has been blocking approval of the plans over the wording on geographical locations such as Cyprus.
-The issue will be left for leaders to solve unless allies find agreement before the summit.
+Turkey had been blocking approval of the plans over the wording on geographical locations such as Cyprus but allies reached agreement one day before the summit, five diplomats told Reuters.

 NATO will also raise targets for the stockpiling of ammunitions as Kyiv is burning through shells much faster than Western countries can produce them.